 Meet the Instructors

 Cara Agro was born in Hamilton, Ontario.
-She moved to British Columbia several years ago, and continues to be inspired by the beauty of this province.
+She moved to British Columbia in 2009, and continues to be inspired by the beauty of this province.
 She finds joy in exploring our majestic backyard.
 Cara is passionate about providing children with an opportunity to feel capable, confident and curious in the outdoors and hopes to help foster a sense of wonder and respect for our natural environment.
 Cara believes that nature is our best teacher and that children deserve ample time to play and learn from the outdoors.
 Working with Forest and Nature Schools brings together her passion for working with children and her love for the natural world.

 Cara has a B.A. in English and Cultural Studies from McMaster University and completed the Early Childhood Care and Education program at Vancouver Community College.
 She has worked in preschools and in private child care.
 In her spare time, Cara enjoys adventuring with family and friends and discovering as much of British Columbia as she can.